scare-scale/ScareScale/src/content/movie/sweet-revenge-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /pFUhSRX77CSAUIzA6DBosaGO9iJ.jpg
+synopsis: "A group of friends staying at the Cabins at Crystal Lake find themselves stalked by a masked killer."
 ---
-A group of friends staying at the Cabins at Crystal Lake find themselves stalked by a masked killer.